Electric Vehicle myths busted by Kia| Kia UK

 Myth: They're less safe in an accident

 Electric vehicles are subject to the same safety tests and standards as regular cars.
 In fact, some studies have shown that electric vehicles are safer in an accident and less prone to catching fire than petrol or diesel equivalents4 .
-Electric cars such as the Soul EV and e-Niro, are also equipped with a suite of advanced safety technologies, that will help you to avoid accidents altogether.
+Electric cars such as the Soul EV and Niro EV, are also equipped with a suite of advanced safety technologies, that will help you to avoid accidents altogether.

 they're less safe in an accident